blukatdevelopment/UnchainedWorldsOld/character_creation/classes/warrior.md

 | Saving Throws | Strength, Constitution                          |

 ## Skills
-Choose 2 from the following list:
+You are proficient with athletics, and may choose one of the following:
+- Tracking
+- Intimidation
+- Deception
 - Acrobatics
-- Animal Handling
-- Athletics
-- History
-- Insight
-- Intimidation
-- Perception
-- Survival

 ## Starting Equipment
 - Chain mail or leather armor, longbow, and 20 arrows